sosucat/ThermalPaint/README.md

 ### Stroke & Color Detection
 Brush stroke, stroke and color detections are done with a bend sensor and a webcam.
-The bend sensor data is communicated from the Xiao nrf52840 Sense board via BLE.
+The bend sensor data is communicated from the [Xiao nrf52840 Sense board](https://wiki.seeedstudio.com/XIAO_BLE/#getting-started) via BLE.
 Alternatively, you can use an Arduino board and communicate the sensor data via wired serial communication.
 Both Xiao and Arduino sketch files can be found in ThermalPaint/bendsensing.
+For the hardware configuration, please refer to [our paper](https://doi.org/10.1145/3731459.3779344) as well as the hardware Readme doc.

 ### Thermal Feedback using ThermoBlinds
 Heat is dynamically provided with the thermal feedback device we developed.
 For more details about the heating mechanism, please refer to the following publications: